Bonnie Vale zoning & planning overlays

 Public Recreation 0%

-Across its 6.05 km², Bonnie Vale is highly constrained by planning overlays.
-Very little of the suburb carries a mapped flood overlay, and 86% is flagged bushfire-prone.
+Across its 6.05 km², Bonnie Vale is highly constrained by the planning overlays we hold.
+We hold no flood mapping covering this suburb, so no flood figure is shown - that is a gap in our data, not an all-clear.
+Of what is mapped, 86% is flagged bushfire-prone.
 There are 5 heritage-listed sites on record, and the dominant land-use zone is National Parks and Nature Reserves.
 The median lot measures about 753 m² across 11 parcels.
 These figures are suburb-wide - the overlays that actually apply to a given lot can differ block to block, which is what a property-level check tells you.

 Check a specific Bonnie Vale address